sbcas/chef-rfc/new/telemetry.md

 Server tools may each require their own separate data sharing preference.

+The Chef Client will never collect or share telemetry.

 ### High-Level Implementation

 All Chef tools will use a centralized configuration for product usage data